RZulfikri/react-simple-store/README.md

 ### Optimization
 #### Direct Access

-Direct Access provides access to the store using set and gets, without `React`/`Hook`.
+Direct Access provides access to the store using set and get, without `React`/`Hook`.
 You can get/set value and call functions from the store anywhere in your project.

 ```javascript
 const user = customStore.get().user;